Acid-core/osm-reportui/README.md

 This is my first ever attempt to WORK WITH HTML, CSS, JS etc. I haven't made any UI's before.
 So please excuse me for any Bugs.
 You can always FIX and create Pull Requests.

+FOLLOW ME UP if you like my work! :)